 Local government, and most of the public sector, had been managing the consequences of the Government's balancing of the public sector funding equation over the last seven years, whilst at the same time managing the expectations of residents.
 With the recent General Election and the ongoing uncertainty surrounding Brexit and its impact, there had been some softening of the Government's stance on austerity.
 As a consequence, the Government's long term targets for balancing the budget had been extended and there had been some new funding for some nationally high profile issues.

-However, it was still considered unlikely that this would have any material impact on the targets that had been set for local government for the period up to 2019/20.
-All indications were that austerity would continue well beyond this timeframe.
+However, it was still considered unlikely that this would have any material impact on the targets which had been set for local government for the period up to 2019/20.
+All indications were that austerity would continue for this sector well beyond this timeframe.

-The Chancellor of the Exchequer had announced in the Autumn budget on 22 November a focus on issues such as housing growth and a re-prioritising of the Government's agenda that might have far reaching implications for local government.
+The Chancellor of the Exchequer had hinted at a landmark budget with a focus on issues such as housing growth.
+The Autumn budget was due to be announced on 22 November and a re-prioritising of the Government's agenda might have far reaching implications for local government.
 However, the Government appeared committed to the four year settlement, so core funding seemed likely to be unaffected, but there remained many other mechanisms by which local government could be affected.
-The tone of the report to Cabinet had therefore been primarily focused around the delivery of efficiency savings and new income generation, as identified last year, but with an eye to the wider budgetary risks potentially facing the Council.
+The tone of the report now before Cabinet was therefore still primarily focused around the delivery of efficiency savings and new income generation, as identified last year, but with an eye to the wider budgetary risks potentially facing the Council.